How Rust’s Compiler Catches What Coding Agents Get Wrong

 ) -> Result<TransactionId, InsufficientFunds>

-The signature itself tells a story.
+The signature tells the full story.
 The &mut indicates both accounts will be modified.
 NonZeroU64 means the amount can’t be zero—no need to check for that edge case.
 The Result return type makes explicit that this operation can fail, and exactly how.
-An agent reading this signature has enough information to use the function correctly without consulting any other documentation.
+An agent reading this has enough information to use the function correctly without looking at anything else.

 Rust encodes absence and failure in types rather than runtime exceptions.
 Option<T> means a value might not exist.
 Result<T, E> means an operation might fail.
 The compiler forces handling of these cases—agents can’t forget edge cases because the code won’t compile until they’re addressed.

-Contrast this with null pointer exceptions, one of the most common runtime bugs in many programming languages.
-An agent in a null-permissive language might write code that assumes a value exists when it doesn’t.
+Contrast this with null pointer exceptions, one of the most common runtime bugs in languages that permit null.
+An agent might write code that assumes a value exists when it doesn’t.
 That bug won’t surface until the specific code path executes in production.
-In Rust, the same logical error becomes a compile-time failure that the agent can fix immediately.
+In Rust, the same logical error becomes a compile-time failure that the agent fixes immediately.

-Some bugs are hard to find because they require specific conditions to manifest.
-Shared mutable state and concurrency bugs are notoriously difficult to reproduce—they depend on timing, on which thread runs first, on memory layout that varies between runs.
-These bugs are hard for human developers.
-They’re even harder for agents, which lack the ability to reason about runtime behavior they can’t observe.
+Some bugs are hard to find because they need specific conditions to manifest.
+Shared mutable state and concurrency bugs depend on timing, on which thread runs first, on memory layout that varies between runs.
+These are hard for human developers.
+They’re harder for agents, which can’t reason about runtime behavior they can’t observe.

-Rust’s ownership system makes these compile-time errors instead of runtime mysteries.
+Rust’s ownership system turns these into compile-time errors instead of runtime mysteries.
 An agent can’t accidentally introduce a data race because the compiler won’t allow it.
-The rules are strict—only one mutable reference at a time, or many immutable references—but they eliminate entire categories of bugs that would otherwise require sophisticated debugging to find.
+The rules are strict—one mutable reference at a time, or many immutable references—but they eliminate entire categories of bugs that would otherwise require sophisticated debugging.

 error[E0382]: borrow of moved value: `data`